HariMalode/TE-Sem6-Endsem-Notes/Web Technology/WT3.md

 XML (Extensible Markup Language) has several strengths that make it a valuable technology for various applications:

+**Simplacity**: XML is simple to understand.
+Easy to interpret.
+We can edit XML document in simple text editor

 1. **Structured Data Representation**: XML allows for the representation of structured data in a hierarchical format.
 This makes it suitable for storing and exchanging complex data structures, such as documents, configurations, and data records.

 2. **Platform Independence**: XML is platform-independent, meaning it can be processed and interpreted by different software applications on various operating systems without modification.
 This interoperability is essential for data exchange between heterogeneous systems.

 3. **Human and Machine Readable**: XML documents are both human-readable and machine-readable.
 The syntax is straightforward and understandable, making it easy for developers to create and manipulate XML documents.
-Additionally, XML parsers and tools are available for processing XML data programmatically. *We can edit XML document in simple text editor*
+Additionally, XML parsers and tools are available for processing XML data programmatically.

-4. **Extensibility**: XML is extensible, allowing users to define their own markup languages and document structures.
+4. **Extensibility**: XML is extensible, allowing users to define their own elements markup languages and document structures.
 This flexibility enables the adaptation of XML to different use cases and domains, making it suitable for a wide range of applications.

-5. **Standardization**: XML is a standardized technology maintained by organizations such as the World Wide Web Consortium (W3C).
-This standardization ensures consistency and compatibility across different XML implementations and tools.

-6. **Support for Metadata**: XML supports the inclusion of metadata within documents, providing additional information about the content and structure of the data.
-This metadata can be used for documentation, validation, and data processing purposes.
+5. **Support for Metadata**: XML supports the inclusion of metadata within documents, This metadata can be used for documentation, validation, and data processing purposes.

 Now, let's discuss the need for XML: